WANDR Riders' Info and Updates

 Fortunately, we've found a solution.
 Magnetic USB connectors.
 One side of it plugs into your phone's USB port, and the other side plugs into the end of your USB cable.
 Then a small but powerful magnet holds the two together.

 If the cable gets pulled, the magnet just separates and there's no damage.
-Here are a couple links:

 Wireless Charging